voxpupuli/puppet-nfs/REFERENCE.md

 Data type: `String`

-String.
-It defines the location where nfs version 4 exports should be bindmounted to on a server node.
-Defaults to <tt>/export</tt>.
+It defines the location where NFS version 4 exports should be bindmounted to on a server node.

 Default value: `'/export'`